Cold energy – how Stirling can help energy efficiency

 Who knows what a Stirling engine is?
 Most of us won’t.
 Well, I didn’t until about a year ago and when I was explained the principle at its core, I had an EUREKA moment.

 Let’s go to the fundamentals.
-Stirling engines work by exploiting temperature differences in order to move pistons that in turn move a crank that turn a shaft that … you know what an engine is, don’t you?
+Stirling engines work by exploiting temperature differences to move pistons that in turn move a crank that turns a shaft that … you know what an engine is, don’t you?

 A Stirling engine looks and feels much like a normal piston engine at least when it comes to power transmission.
 OK, it may look a little weird at times, I will give you that.

-The key difference is that there is no fuel burned in order to make the pistons move.
+The key difference is that there is no fuel burned to make the pistons move.
 It’s just the fact that heat tends to expand things and cold makes them shrink.

 This happens to ambient air so the difference between two temperatures makes things move.